lukes/profiling/README.md

 ## Organizing artefacts

-Labels translate to directories, so use `/` in your labels if you're doing a lot of profiling and want to organize it logically:
+Labels translate to directories, so use `/` in your labels if you want to group profiling together logically:

 ```ruby
 Profile.run("post/create") do